iambst/CYBR8420_Titans_SA_Project/Project_Proposal.md

 # Motivation:

-Our selection of the project was based on the common skill set our group members shared (JAVASCRIPT, PHP).
-Since Nextcloud is about hosting and maintaining user data, security is a major concern in this application.
-Hence, it would provide us a good platform in learning about software security vulnerabilities.
+Nextcloud server, is a secure all in one place where one can store their data and also specify access levels to other users.
+As the project itself deals with providing best possible security based services to users, it has caught our interest to pick this project.
+Another consensus by which we selected the project was due to the common programming expertise that we share together as a team.
+Nextcloud is mostly built with PHP and JavaScript..

 # Description:

 Nextcloud is a suite of client-server software for creating and using file hosting services.
 It is functionally similar to Dropbox, although Nextcloud is free and open-source, allowing anyone to install and operate it on a private server.
 In contrast to proprietary services like Dropbox, the open architecture allows adding functionality to the server in the form of applications and enables users to have full control of their data.

 # Features!